 Despite the events you need to track (whether tracking leads, purchases, or interactions with ads), the LinkedIn Conversions API tag provides reliable data transfer.
 It minimizes discrepancies from browser restrictions (such as Intelligent Tracking Prevention (ITP) or ad blockers.
 It also supports transmitting event data from GA4 or a data client to the LinkedIn Conversions API.

-Firstly, add Linkedin Conversions API from the server GTM Tag Gallery.
+Firstly, add the LinkedIn Conversions API from the server GTM Template Gallery.

 The tag itself is very easy to use, we’ve added the ability to enter explicit variables that will be reported to LinkedIn in a proper format.
 Tag configuration consists of the event types - PageView and Conversion events.